Gabelli Presidential Scholars Program

 The Gabelli Presidential Scholars Program works in tandem with the University's honors curricula, challenging Scholars over four years through summer programs focusing on service learning, international experience and professional internships.
 During the academic year, Scholars interact with one another on a weekly basis.
 Each Tuesday night the Scholars gather to attend a cultural event, meet to discuss their academic disciplines, discuss career discernment or to work on special projects.

 These gatherings are intended to nurture their development into the nation's future leaders.
 Presidential Scholars receive full tuition scholarships and all GPSP-sponsored summer programs are funded.

 Alumni In The News

-Alison Wawrzynek, PSP '14 was one of 9 Boston College students who received a Fulbright scholarship.
+Alison Wawrzynek, GPSP '14 was one of 9 Boston College students who received a Fulbright scholarship.
 For the complete article, click here.

 The Chronicle writes an article about the sophomore social justice project.

 The Class of 2016 is excited to announce that www.strongmonth.org is officially live!
 Be sure to check it out to start reading "The Heart of This City: Boston Strong and Becoming Stronger" and learning about how you can remember the 2013 marathon attacks by helping this city become stronger.
 You can also join the facebook page at: www.facebook.com/strongmonth and follow on their twitter feed: https://twitter.com/strong_month

 The Class of 2016 is mentioned in a Boston Globe article about this year's Boston Marathon preparations, which highlights their social justice project.